01732 667 688

 Q: Can rats swim up drains?

-A: Yes, rats are excellent swimmers and can enter your home through damaged or open drainage systems.
+A: Yes, rats are excellent swimmers and can enter your home through damaged or open drainage systems, including sewer pipes.

 Q: Will bleach keep rats away from my drains?